jdoleary/Spellmasons/docs/TasksCurrent.md

     - sounds that lets you know everyone is waiting on you
     - warnings: out of stamina, no target, out of range (see breath of the wild)
 - cast line should connect to the feet not your center
-- unused sfx: player damage, priest attack, vampire-attack
+- make use of sfx: player damage, priest attack, vampire-attack

 # Bugs
 - Permanently fix liquid
 - chain through pickups?
-- sound effect lags for 'freeze'
 - Bug: Should sync portals when syncing units if all enemies are dead
     - I think just sending pickups to sync would work here
 - weird liquid : 0.5211362200270263